Setup Developement Environment for C#

 In the name section, give any appropriate project name, location where you want to create all the project files and solution name.

 Click OK to create the console project.
-Program.cs will be created as default .cs file in Visual Studio where you can write your C# code in Program class as shown below.
+Program.cs will be created as default a C# file in Visual Studio where you can write your C# code in Program class as shown below.
+(The .cs is a file extension for C# file.)

-Thus, you can create a console application with C# using Visual Studio.
+Thus, you can create a C# console application in Visual Studio.
+Now, you can write C# code in program.cs file to play with C#.

 - Visual studio includes an excellent debugger that allows you to debug code easily.
 Step through the application code to understand it line by line, or identify problems in your code.

-- Intellisense support for MS .Net API classes.
+- Intellisense support for .Net Framework classes or custom classes.

-- Nuget support for installing thrid party API/controls in the application.
+- Nuget support for installing thrid party API/plug-ins in an application.

 Let's write first C# console program in the next section.